-These are complimentary watercolor line to Faber-Castell’s primary Albrecht Dürer’s.
-These are considered more aligned for hobbyists and students rather than professional and their harder, thinner core, less varied color choices, and price tag agree with this.
+These are the complimentary watercolor line to Faber-Castell’s primary Albrecht Dürer’s.
+These are considered more aligned for hobbyists and students rather than professional and their harder, thinner core, less varied color choices, and price tag agrees with this.
 Color is still good with these, although getting it on the paper can be somewhat laborious.
 Once water is applied it will feel very similar to using watercolors.
 These unique triangular-shaped pencils with an oil core can be purchased in singles up to 60 packs.

 Pros: Good color selection, nice intensity control, excels at intricate areas, good grip

 Cons: Can be a bit laborious to get color onto paper

 Derwent Inktense Watercolor

 These colored pencils are a unique offering from Derwent for those times when watercolor applications need some added intensity.
 The goal is to have the intense colors of a traditional ink and pen while still having the ability to blend easily and apply over a large area.
 Wax-based 4mm core and 8mm round barrel and are available in singles all the way up to 72 packs.

 Pros: Extremely intense visuals, good color selection, great price

 These are made of the same material as the core of the standard Prismacolor Softcore Pencils, so you know that you are getting a quality product.
 However, these do not have a casing, which has its pros and cons depending on what you are going for.
 The color choices are less and the price is more but you get much more “color” per stick and don’t have to deal with sharpening them.
 They come in 12 to 48 packs and are in a 3 ¼”x1/4”x1/4” block.